TWBug/GoldCardHenge/content/apply/step-2/passport-visa.en.md

 ---
-title: Passport & Visa Status
+title: Your data
 date: 2021-01-18T03:13:01.397Z
 summary: Are you ready to apply?
 Make sure you follow the steps!
 draft: false
-order: 1
+order: 2
 topic: goldcard
 start: false
 check: true